Capsule Cryptography Glossary

 renderId (Binding Token)

-A random base64url string (16 bytes) generated fresh each render.
-Present in both the resourceJWT and issuerJWT payloads, the issuer verifies they match โ€” binding the two JWTs together and preventing replay of mismatched tokens.
+A random base64url string (16 bytes) generated fresh each render, carried as the jti claim in both the resourceJWT and issuerJWT payloads.
+The issuer verifies they match -- binding the two JWTs together and preventing replay of mismatched tokens.